Migration guide for classic Slack apps

 If the list seems long, rest assured that admins and installing users will now have a much clearer idea of what your app can actually do.
 And your app is less likely to be accidentally uninstalled if an installing user departs.
 Select Yes, this looks good.

-You'll see a button on the following page that allows you to reinstall your app with the new, granular scopes.
+You'll see a button on the following page that allows you to reinstall your app with the granular scopes.
 Before you click the button, copy down the OAuth redirect URL listed at the bottom of the page.
 You'll use that in part 2 of migration, where you slightly change your OAuth flow to receive granular scopes on other workspaces.

 Click Reinstall.
 Congratulations, your app now uses new permissions on its Development Workspace and can act independently of the installing user!